Christmas Day: It is forever full of surprises

 Whatever it is… just remember this Christmas Day, that life is about collecting moments, not things.

-Merry Christmas, Happy Holidays, (or a belated Happy Hanukka) – no matter how you’re spending the day, I hope you can mindfully enjoy it.
+Merry Christmas, Happy Holidays, Happy Hanukka – no matter how you’re spending the day, I hope you can mindfully enjoy it.